Misterblue/misterblue.github.io/virtualworlds/slvideos/index.md

       event on September 22, 2007.
       Several performers provided dance music.
       This video has Rosedrop Rust performing
-      "The Fred Meyers Blues" for the Portland, Oregon themed location.
+      "The Fred Meyer Blues" for the Portland, Oregon themed location.
     </td>
   </tr>
   <tr>